jillesvangurp/es-kotlin-client/manual/recipe-search-engine.md

 ```

 This creates an Elasticsearch client, a jackson object mapper, which we will use for serialization,
-and an `AsyncIndexRepository`, which is version of the IndexRepository that can use co-routines.
+and an `AsyncIndexRepository`, which is version of the `IndexRepository` that can use co-routines.

 These objects are injected into a `RecipeSearch` instance that contains
 our business logic.
-Finally, we pass that instance to a method that constructs a simple asynchronous
+Finally, we pass that instance to a function that constructs a simple asynchronous
-KTor server.

-Note that our `main` function is marked as `suspend`.
-This means our KTor server creates a co-routine
-for each request.
-And since we used `AsyncIndexRepository` instead of the `IndexRepository`, everything
-is asynchronous.
+KTor server (see code at the end of this article).

-## The business logic
+## Indexing

 First we need to be able to index recipe documents.
 We do this with a simple function that uses the
 bulk DSL to bulk index all the files in the `src/examples/resources/recipes` directory.
+Bulk indexing
+allows Elasticsearch to process batches of documents efficiently.

 ```kotlin
 suspend fun indexExamples() {